Interview with Jimmy Schwab (JS)

 HR: Did both your mother and your father have Names Day parties?

-HR: Thinking about music of the church, was there special music
+HR: Thinking about music of the church, was there special music for the funerals?

 HR: Was German used very much at all in the Catholic Church?

 JS: Oh yeah, in those first years.
 I couldn’t speak English until I was six.
 I’m still not good at it.
 In all the schools, everything was in German, until you started going to school, then you had to learn English.

 HR: Did they sing in German?

 HR: So you were at the folk festival in Washington D.C., why don’t you tell us about that?

 JS: Well, that was in ’76, September I think it was.
 They had all kinds of entertainment from all over the United States; they had them come in from Mexico and everywhere.
 They all did their thing you know, whatever they did.
 We would play between two and three sessions a day for five days I think it was.
 Then you’d play for maybe it was between a ½ hour and a hour, you’d play and then somebody else would come on and you had the rest of the day free, to go around and sight see and stuff.
 We had taken a couple around from Pettybone, they were the most loyal people, two old people, he just died this last spring.
 They were our dancers, and we sometime put on weddings too, and had them dance.
 They went along to Austria with us, and their son and his wife, they went along too, and we had a nice time, so much to see, and so much to do.
 We wore out our shoes; we got sore feet, so we had to buy new shoes.
 That’s how far we walked, but it was a good experience, and we had five good days, and other than that, I guess there’s not too much I can say.